Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Discussion

 where $V_{\mathrm{ref}}$ is the reference potential and $V_{\mathrm{Pert}}$ is the perturbed potential we intend to study. \item[4.]
 Refer to table~\ref{tab:Limits_Validity} to find the possible validity limits. \end{itemize}

-We also demonstrate, \textbf{that there is no other option except the numerical one} in trying to correlate small field potentials to the PPS they yield to better than $1\%$ accuracy.
-However, when studying a class of models rather than a single candidate, it is possible to employ an analytical approximation with a small enough mean error to recover the likelihood on model parameters by means of MCMC.
+We also demonstrate, that there is no other option except the numerical one in trying to correlate small field potentials of physical interest to the PPS they yield to better than $1\%$ accuracy.
+This is true regardless of the method used as the newer lattice calculations are obviously numerical in nature, and the Green's function approach relies on numerical integration.
+However, when studying a class of models rather than a single candidate, it is possible to employ an analytical approximation with a small enough mean error to recover the likelihood on model parameters by means of Bayesian analysis.
 Be that as it may, one may expect a posterior distribution markedly different from a simple Gaussian.
 This is due to the highly non-linear connection between observables and model parameters.
 In that sense, the problem of finding valid small field candidates of a certain class is made an inverse problem once again.\\

-This also stresses the urgent need for the model-building community to update their model-building toolkit.
+We believe this requires the model-building community to update their model-building toolkit.
 Since, if we want to make meaningful and testable predictions, the current analytical tools are insufficient.
 With the prospects of new CMB experiments, employing finer sensors this issue becomes all the more pressing.